 Consistency - don’t start like a bull in a china shop - 6 workouts a week and a 1000 calorie a day diet - you will crash and burn after a couple of weeks.
 Commit to something you can be consistent with - if that’s only two workouts a week to start with that is still much better than nothing.

 Small steps - it might begin with taking the lift instead of the stairs, or walking the last few stops instead of getting the bus all the way home, that might become a 20 minute jog once a week, which might become two circuit classes a week, which might lead to hitting the gym floor to starting weight training, which could become your first marathon.
 Who knows?
 The point is, if you start small and make continuous changes that YOU can keep up, then fitness will soon become a part of your lifestyle without you having to “make time” for it.
 The more you stay active the more energy you have - it’s a positive snowball effect!

 Keep it clean in the kitchen - as I said at the start, you can’t out exercise a bad diet - so don’t undo your hard work with “treats” for working out - eat clean as much as you can and you will feel nourished, energised, look leaner and feel much more confident to make healthy choices.

 And lastly - I know you only asked for three - but Don’t Give Up!
-A healthy life is sometimes not the easiest one, and people may judge and try to derail you - but remember - looking great feels great!
+A healthy life is sometimes not the easiest one, but remember, looking great feels great!
 So don’t be too hard on yourself, forgive the occasional slip up and keep active!
 You can do it!